-Although the description of pigeon blood red is hardly an attractive term, it is a designation that has become the norm in describing a valued ruby.
-A deep, pure vivid red is the most prized color .
+Poorly colored Ruby gemstones are common.
+Although the description of pigeon blood red is hardly an attractive term, it is a designation that has become the norm in describing the most valuable colors of a ruby.
+A deep, pure vivid red is the most prized color – these are also sometimes known as ‘Burmese’ rubies because of their original sources from Myanmar .
 Whilst dark pink and brown content are acceptable as colors of rubies, the value of such stones drops dramatically in relation to the pigeon blood red.
-Poorly colored Ruby is common.

-Clarity will usually play a limited part in the valuation of a ruby.
+In practice, natural Ruby gemstones without any inclusions are extremely rare.
+As such, Clarity will usually play a limited part in the valuation of a ruby.
+Note however, that not all inclusions are visible to the naked eye.
+So, an ‘eye-clean’ ruby, with minimal inclusions can command a high price.
+In fact, the presence of inclusions often helps distinguish a natural Ruby from a synthetic gemstone.
+Sometimes inclusions bring about a rare ‘cat’s eye’ or ‘six-ray star’ optical effect in the stone – star rubies are often prized additions to rings.
 It is almost impossible to find a ruby that needs no treatment; the color is created by impurities.
 Only the best rubies are faceted and these are the ones with minimal inclusions.
 The common inclusions are in the form of white wisps of rutile, the white obviously diminishing the richness of the red.

-The most important factor about the cut is not to lose too many carats as the best of rubies are so rare and valuable.
-As a result, cuts are often imperfect.
-This is because the gems cutter may try to avoid diminishing the overall value by preserving size versus going for the prefect cut.
+An important factor considered by traditional gem cutters is to select a cut that does not to lose too many carats – as the best of rubies are so rare and valuable.
+As a result, cuts selected are often imperfect.
+This is because the gems cutter may try to avoid diminishing the overall value by preserving size versus going for the perfect cut.

 To find perfection in the cut, it may sometimes mean a loss of up to 60% of its weight, a very costly exercise.
 That said, the best cut displays a ruby in all its glory, with light reflecting from every facet.
 It is much more common however to see a cut with uneven facets and less sparkle.
 An indicator of a poor cut is if you can see through the ruby and is relatively less valuable as a consequence.